percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1153](https://perconadev.atlassian.net/browse/EVEREST-1153) - We have revamped the CLI UX for install, upgrade, and uninstall commands.
 Prior to this, the screen was cluttered with logs that were hard to understand.
 But now, we have made this concise with loading animation and spinners.

-- [EVEREST-1088](https://perconadev.atlassian.net/browse/EVEREST-1088) -  We've removed the icons from the **Technology** column in the database list table to make it visually appealing.
+- [EVEREST-1088](https://perconadev.atlassian.net/browse/EVEREST-1088) -  We've removed the icons from the **Technology** column in the database list table.

 - [EVEREST-1196](https://perconadev.atlassian.net/browse/EVEREST-1196) - We've just added a confirmation dialog that pops up when you try to exit the wizard using the side navigation.